-DSL or Deputy DSL

-Any staff member in conjunction with one of the above

-You do not think there is a need for children social care to be involved and we can meet the additional needs of the family (Level 2)

-- 1. You have used the SSSCB's Guide to Levels of Need 2019 and believe that we (the school) are able to meet the additional needs of the child /family through the use of an Initial Early Help Assessment.
-(Level 2) - 2.
-We will undertake an Initial Early Help Assessment as a means of providing families with the help and support they need to prevent issues from escalating (and avoid involvement from Children's Social Care.) - 3.
-Identify the most appropriate person to discuss the reasons for the assessment, how it will benefit the child and family, and gain consent. - 4.
-Register the Initial Early Help with the Early Help Coordinator on 231964 or early.help@stoke.gov.uk - 5.
-Appoint a lead worker to complete the Early Help Assessment form with the parent/child. - The lead worker will provide support in the school and/or refer the child / their family to the appropriate agency. - 7.
-If the family refuses to consent, we will log this with the Early Help Coordinator, and we make a judgement about whether the needs of the child will escalate
+DSL or more complex and they would benefit from an early help assessment Deputy DSL and multi-agency support.
+(Level 3) 1.
+Identify the most appropriate person to discuss the reasons for the Any staff member in assessment, how it will benefit the child and family, and gain consent. conjunction with one of 2.
+Register the Initial Early Help with the Early Help Coordinator on 231964 or the above early.help@stoke.gov.uk 3.
+Appoint a lead worker to complete the Early Help Assessment form with the parent/child.
+4. Engage with other professionals who will help to provide the multi-agency support and intervention that is required by the family.
+Refer to Early Intervention Service where appropriate (using your initial early help as the referral.)
+5. If the family refuses to consent, we will log this with the Early Help Coordinator, and we make a judgement about whether the needs of the child will escalate or the child will become unsafe without help.
+You do not think there is a need for children social care to be involved and we Action to be taken by:can meet the additional needs of the family (Level 2) Early help 1.
+You have used the SSSCB's Guide to Levels of Need 2020 and believe that champion we (the school) are able to meet the additional needs of the child /family DSL or through the use of an Initial Early Help Assessment.
+(Level 2) Deputy DSL 2.
+We will undertake an Initial Early Help Assessment as a means of providing families with the help and support they need to prevent issues from Any staff member in escalating (and avoid involvement from Children's Social Care.) conjunction with one of 3.
+Identify the most appropriate person to discuss the reasons for the the above assessment, how it will benefit the child and family, and gain consent.
+4. Register the Initial Early Help with the Early Help Coordinator on 231964 or early.help@stoke.gov.uk 5.
+Appoint a lead worker to complete the Early Help Assessment form with the parent/child.
+6. The lead worker will provide support in the school and/or refer the child / their family to the appropriate agency.
+7. If the family refuses to consent, we will log this with the Early Help Coordinator, and we make a judgement about whether the needs of the child will escalate